 Introduction

-• Developers building or prototyping graph-backed AI applications who want to query Neo4j conversationally during development.
+• Developers who want to query Neo4j conversationally while prototyping.

-• Data scientists and analysts who want to explore graph data without deep Cypher® expertise.
+• Data scientists and analysts exploring graph data without deep Cypher® expertise.

-• Platform and infrastructure teams deploying shared AI tooling that needs structured, auditable access to a Neo4j instance.
+• Platform teams deploying shared tooling that needs structured, auditable access to Neo4j.

-• AI application builders integrating Neo4j as a knowledge source or reasoning backend in multi-agent systems.
+• Application builders using Neo4j as a knowledge source or reasoning backend, including in multi-agent systems.

-• Explore your graph schema - discover node labels, relationship types, and property keys so the AI can reason about your data model without prior knowledge of it.
+• Explore your graph schema - discover node labels, relationship types, and property keys, and reason about your data model without knowing it in advance.

-• Run Cypher queries - execute, read, and write queries against your database in response to natural language prompts.
+• Run Cypher queries - execute reads and writes against your database from natural language prompts or programmatic calls.

-• Inspect and analyze data - retrieve nodes, relationships, and paths to answer questions, generate summaries, or feed data to other workflows.
+• Inspect and analyze data - retrieve nodes, relationships, and paths to answer questions, generate summaries, or feed other workflows.

 Prerequisites